-- 1. NOTE Governance Policy: Naming of parks, reserves, streets and infrastructure for the purposes of public advertising for a period of not less than 28 days. - 2.
+- 1. ADOPT Governance Policy: Naming of parks, reserves, streets and infrastructure for the purposes of public advertising for a period of not less than 28 days. - 2.
 NOTE the requirements of the Policies and Standards for Geographical Naming in Western Australia. - 3.
-REQUEST the Chief Executive Officer write to the Forrestfield Football Club and advise the Policy: Naming of Parks, Reserves, Streets and Infrastructure will be for public advertised.
+RQUEST the Chief Executive officer write to the Forrestfield Football Club and advise of the adoption of the Policy: Naming of Parks, Reserves, Streets and Infrastructure for public advertising.